Cholsan County

-Ch'ŏlsan County is a kun, or county, in North P'yŏngan province, North Korea.
+Ch'ŏlsan is a kun, or county, in North P'yŏngan province, North Korea.
 It occupies the Ch'ŏlsan Peninsula, which juts into the Yellow Sea.
 Ch'ŏlsan borders Yŏmju and Tongrim counties to the north, and is bounded on all other sides by water.

 Ch'ŏlsan is home to the Sohae Satellite Launching Station.

 Name

 Ch'ŏlsan appears as Cheolsan in South Korea's Revised Romanization and as Tieshan in Chinese records, as during its occupation by Mao Wenlong during the Manchu conquest of China.

 Geography

 The terrain is dominated by rolling hills, seldom exceeding 300 m; the highest peak is Yŏndaesan at 393 m.
 The offshore island of Kado enjoys similar terrain, with Yondaebong reaching 335 m.
 There are a total of 28 offshore islands, some of which are uninhabited.
 The coastline measure 123 kilometres in length, or 265 km if the islands are also included.

 Administrative divisions

 Ch'ŏlsan county is divided into 1 ŭp (town), 2 rodongjagu (workers' districts) and 25 ri (villages):